Pacific Southwest, Region 9: Superfund

 Who is Involved

-EPA, in consultation with the Tohono O'odham Nation, oversees the remedial investigation/feasibility study work conducted by Cyprus Tohono Corporation, the potentially responsible party.
+EPA, in consultation with the Nation, oversees the remedial investigation/feasibility study work conducted by the CTC, the potentially responsible party.

-In 2002, Cyprus Tohono Corporation (CTC) provided bottled water to the village of North Komelik on the Tohono O'odham Nation to temporarily replace the drinking water supply for the residents.
+In 2002, the CTC provided bottled water to the village of North Komelik on the Nation to temporarily replace the drinking water supply for the residents.
 Several wells were discovered to be contaminated with uranium at concentrations above background that exceeded health based guidelines.
-In 2003, CTC replaced the North Komelik drinking water supply wells with two new wells to provide safe drinking water.
-The wells are located 6 miles south of North Komelik and extract water from an uncontaminated aquifer.
+In 2003, the CTC replaced the North Komelik drinking water supply wells with two new wells to provide safe drinking water.
+The wells were located 6 miles south of North Komelik and extracted water from an uncontaminated aquifer.
 The bottled water program was terminated once the new supply wells were in place.
+Subsequently, in 2013, the Nation's Water Resources Department provided a connection to the Greater Santa Rosa regional water system for the village of North Komelik.
+This system draws drinking water from groundwater wells upgradient from the Site that do not have elevated levels of naturally-occurring arsenic, fluoride or sulfate.
+This system is in compliance with EPA's primary drinking water standards.

-Investigations have been on-going at the mine site since the early 2000s.
-The investigative activities were conducted by the CTC, in coordination with the Bureau of Land Management (BLM) and the Tohono O'odham Nation (TON), and in response to EPA involvement at the site.
+Investigations began at the Site in the early 2000s.
+The investigative activities were conducted by the CTC, in coordination with the BLM and the Nation, in response to EPA's involvement at the Site.
 During the period of 2001 to 2008, the investigative work included: surface geophysical studies; installation of 55 new groundwater monitor wells; borehole geophysics; depth-specific groundwater quality sampling; hydraulic testing; aquifer testing; and routine water quality and water level monitoring.

 During the period of 2009-2012, as part of EPA's Remedial Investigation (RI) process, the CTC continued to conduct field studies, and prepared plans and reports for the mine site.
-This work included the installation of an additional 10 groundwater monitor wells, updated sampling and monitoring plans, and the preparation of a 4 volume Draft Remedial Investigation (RI) Report.
-The Draft RI Report included the evaluation and findings of groundwater data gathered over a 10 year period, as well as a baseline risk assessment for both human health and for ecological resources.
-The Draft RI Report was submitted to EPA for review in December 2012.
+This work included the installation of an additional 10 groundwater monitor wells, updated sampling and monitoring plans, and the preparation of a 4 volume Remedial Investigation (RI) Report..
+The RI Report included the evaluation and findings of groundwater data gathered over a 10 year period, as well as a baseline risk assessment for both human health and for ecological resources.
+The RI Report was submitted to EPA for review in December 2012.
+In 2013, CTC informed EPA that it was evaluating whether to resume mining activities at the Site.
+EPA provided the CTC "conditional approval" of the RI Report in early 2016.
+An updated groundwater model was completed in 2016, and the Feasibility Study process is underway in 2017.

 In 2004, CTC constructed a water treatment plan to treat the acidic Pit Lake water on a temporary basis, that was discharged from the heap leach piles into the open pit mine area.